EddyRivasLab/hmmer/Windows.md

 The tests use the perl and python executables installed in the MSYS2 shell.

-Test code at a level > 2 has not been ported and may not run correctly (because of windows text mode, the test scripts frequently need changes even when the commands function correcty).
+Test code at a level > 2 has not been ported and may not run correctly (because of windows text mode, the test scripts frequently need changes even when the commands function correctly).